SirenKing/dota_class_extensions_library/README.md

 If you are new to modding, be sure to follow the instructions in the template's README.
 They are well-written and easy to follow.

 # GETTING STARTED:
-To use this code, simply copy the following files from this repository into your 'vscripts/` folder:
+To use this code, simply copy the following files from this repository into your 'vscripts` folder:
 - extend_abilities.lua
 - extend_npc.lua